Zenysis/Harmony-Wiki/Local-Development-‐-Step-by-step-instructions.md

 ```

 > [!NOTE]
-> On Ubuntu 22.04 you may have to run `python3 -m venv venv`, or on 24.04 you may have to run `python3.9 -m venv venv` depending on your setup.
+> On Ubuntu you may have to run `python3.9 -m venv venv` depending on your setup.

 #### Activate virtual environment
 ```bash